agentsoz/ees/scenarios/mount-alexander-shire/castlemaine-region-archetypes/MountAlexander_SA1s/README.md

-### How to generate messages syntax from GeoJSON files
+### Script to generate messages syntax from GeoJSON files

 Do something like
 ```